-Use the ICD-9-CM code that describes the patient's diagnosis, symptom, complaint, condition, or problem.
-Do not code a suspected diagnosis.

-- Use the ICD-9-CM code that is chiefly responsible for the item or service provided. - Assign codes to the highest level of specificity.
-Use fourth and fifth digits where applicable. - Code chronic conditions when they apply to the patient's treatment. - Code all documented conditions at the time of the visit that require or affect treatment. - Do not code conditions that no longer exist.
+- Use the ICD-9-CM code that describes the patient's diagnosis, symptom, complaint, condition, or problem.
+Do not code a suspected diagnosis. - Use the ICD-9-CM code that is chiefly responsible for the item or service provided. - Assign codes to the highest level of specificity.
+Use fourth and fifth digits where applicable. - Code chronic conditions when they apply. - Code all documented conditions at the time of the visit that require or affect treatment. - Do not code conditions that no longer exist.